Volga Finns: Meshchera

 The first Russian written source which mentions them is the Tolkovaya Paleya, from the 13th century.
 They are also mentioned in several later Russian chronicles from the period before the 16th century.
 This is in stark contrast to the related tribes Merya and Muroma, which appear to have been assimilated by the East Slavs by the 10th and the 11th centuries.

 Ivan II, prince of Moscow, wrote in his will, 1358, about the village Meshcherka, which he had bought from the native Meshcherian chieftain Alexander Ukovich.
 The village appears to have been converted to the Christian Orthodox faith and to have been a vassal of Muscovy.

 The Meschiera (along with Mordua, Sibir, and a few other harder-to-interpret groups) are mentioned in the "Province of Russia" on the Venetian Fra Mauro Map (ca. 1450).

 Several documents mention the Meshchera concerning the Kazan campaign by Ivan the Terrible in the 16th century.
 These accounts concern a state of Meshchera (known under a tentative name of Temnikov Meshchera, after its central town of Temnikov) which had been assimilated by the Mordvins and the Tatars.
 Prince A. M. Kurbsky wrote that the Mordvin language was spoken in the lands of the Meshchera.

-In the village of Zhabki (Egorievsk district, Moscow Oblast), Meshchera burial sites were found in 1870.
-Women's bronze decorations identified as Finno-Ugric were found and dated to the 5th to 8th centuries.
-Very similar finds soon appeared in the Ryazan Oblast and the Vladimir Oblast, enabling archaeologists to establish what characterized the material culture of the Meshchera.
-12 such sites were found from the Moskva River, along the Oka River to the town Kasimov.
-The general opinion is nowadays, that the Oka-Ryazan culture is identical to that of the Meshchera.

-The graves of women have yielded objects typical of the Volga Finns, of the 4th to 7th centuries, consisting of rings, jingling pendants, buckles and torcs.
-A specific feature was round breast plates with a characteristic ornamentation.

-Some of the graves contained well-preserved copper oxides of the decorations with long black hair locked into small bells into which were woven pendants.